AndreiGabriel1/AngleLab-Explore/README.md

 # AngleLab

-AngleLab is a small, end-to-end system built to demonstrate architectural judgment, clear boundaries, and failure-first thinking.
+AngleLab is a small, end-to-end system designed to demonstrate **architectural judgment**, clear boundaries, and **failure-first thinking**.

-The project prioritizes clarity and explainability over feature volume.
+The project intentionally prioritizes clarity and explainability over feature volume.
+Every layer exists for a reason, and every omission is deliberate.

 ---